 In Finland the countercyclical buffer rate remained at 0%.
-The maximum loan-to-value ratio for residential mortgage loans decreased by 5% and ended at 85% in October 2021.
-The new European Covered Bond Directive has not been implemented into the legislation but together with the EU Regulation will be valid from 8 July 2022.
+The maximum loan-to-value ratio for residential mortgage loans was maintained at 85%.
+The new European Covered Bond Directive was implemented into the legislation from 8 July 2022.

-Finalisation of Basel III framework ("Basel IV") Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk.
+Finalisation of Basel III framework ("Basel IV") Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk .
 In December 2017 the finalised Basel III framework, often called the Basel IV package, was published.
-The Basel IV package was supposed to be implemented in 2022, but was postponed until 2023 due to COVID-19.
 It includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk and the leverage ratio and introduces a new output floor.

 Before being applicable to Nordea, the Basel IV package needs to be implemented into EU regulations.
-On 27 October the proposal for the implementation into EU regulations was published by the European Commission by amendments to the CRD and CRR.
-The proposal from the Commission is to set the start date to 1 January 2025.
-The proposal is now subject to negotiations between the Commission, the Council and the Parliament before the final set of regulations is decided.
+The EU Commission (27 October 2021) and EU Council (31 October 2022) have published their proposals for the implementation into EU regulations by amendments to the CRD and CRR.
+The proposal from the EU Parliament in expected in the first half of 2023, with the trialogue negotiations between the Commission, Council and Parliament taking place in the second half of 2023.
+The new regulation is expected to be in force on 1 January 2025.
 On credit risk, the proposal includes revisions to both the IRB approach, where restrictions on the use of IRB for certain exposures are implemented, as well as on the standardised approach.
-Also, for market risk the internal model approach and the standardised approach have been revised.
+Also, for market risk, the internal model approach and the standardised approach have been revised.
 For operational risk, the three existing approaches will be removed and replaced by one standardised approach to be used by all banks.
 On CVA risk, the internally modelled approach is removed and the standardised approach is revised.

-The output floor is to be set at 72.5% of the standardised approaches on an aggregate level, meaning that the capital requirement under the floor will be 72.5% of the total Pillar 1 REA calculated with the standardised approaches for credit, market and operational risk.
-The floor will be phased in, starting with 50% from 1 January 2025 to be fully implemented at 72.5% from 1 January 2030 and with transitional rules for the calculation of the REA for the output floor extending to end-2032.
+The output floor is to be set at 72.5% of the standardised approaches on an aggregate level, meaning that the capital requirement will be floored to 72.5% of the total Pillar 1 REA calculated with the standardised approaches for credit, market and operational risk.
+The floor is expected to be phased in, starting with 50% from 1 January 2025 to be fully implemented at 72.5% from 1 January 2030 and with transitional rules for the calculation of the REA for the output floor extending to end-2032.